 Environmental Geology Minor

-Students will gain broad knowledge of geology, and the environmental impacts of anthropogenic-induced change on the earth in the immediate short-term and over longer periods.
+Students in the minor gain broad knowledge of geology and the environmental impacts of anthropogenic-induced change on the earth in the immediate short-term and over longer periods.
 Competencies focus on human-water-rock interactions at Earth's surface (the critical zone).

 Students can complete the Environmental Geology minor in its entirety at Kent State Stark.